Home » Course » Main Course

 Storage: Place French Onion Pasta in an airtight container and store it in the refrigerator for up to 5 days.

-Reheating: When reheating leftovers, add a splash of milk or broth to reach desired creamy consistency before microwaving.
+Reheating: When reheating leftover pasta, add a splash of milk or broth to reach desired creamy consistency before microwaving.
 Stir halfway through the reheating process to ensure even heating.

 Tips and Tricks